 We began this project with OCC transition funding after the closure of the children’s centres; we have received a number of generous donations and we are now working on seeking additional funding to sustain this work in the coming years.

-In addition to all this we have transformed some of the outside area at St John’s into a safe, educational play area, with rubber flooring, a wooden gazebo and play equipment.
-This will be much in use once Covid-19 restrictions permit.
+In addition to all this we have transformed some of the outside area with council support at St John’s into a safe, educational play area, with rubber flooring, a wooden gazebo and play equipment.